WWE Rumors: Current NXT Champion Was In Line For Huge Main Roster Push

 During the invasion angle that WWE has been running in its build-up for Survivor Series, Baszler has played a huge part.
 She has appeared numerous times and essentially made a mockery of SmackDown Women’s Champion Bayley on more than one occasion.

-Before NXT was changed to become a part of WWE’s main roster, Baszler was already being pushed as a mega star on the brand.
-It appeared as if she was poised for a call-up to the main roster at anytime, but she may now end up staying put in NXT and could very well continue to dominate.
+Before NXT was changed to become a part of WWE’s main roster, Baszler was already being pushed as a megastar on the brand.
+It appeared as if she was poised for a call-up to the main roster at any time, but she may now end up staying put in NXT and could very well continue to dominate.

 Rumors are circulating, though, that she was in line for her push to continue in a big way before all of the changes were made.